w3c/Guide/editor/mediatypes.md

 ## Status of This Document

 This document explains the procedures available to register an Internet Media Type for a format defined by a W3C specification in the [IANA registry](https://www.iana.org/assignments/media-types/media-types.xhtml).
-It is being maintained by [Philippe Le Hégaret](mailto:plh@w3.org) who, together with Wendy Seltzer, is serving as IETF/W3C liaison.
+It is being maintained by [Philippe Le Hégaret](mailto:plh@w3.org) who, together with Simone Onofri, is serving as IETF/W3C liaison.

 A new process, [BCP 13](https://www.rfc-editor.org/info/bcp13), for registering Mime media types is defined in [Media Type Specifications and Registration Procedures](https://datatracker.ietf.org/doc/html/rfc6838) together with [Multipurpose Internet Mail Extensions (MIME) Part Four: Registration Procedures](https://datatracker.ietf.org/doc/html/rfc4289), which covers IANA registration procedures for MIME external body access types and content-transfer-encodings.
 While the first document hasn’t been formally approved, it is our understanding that this is the process followed by the IETF and the IESG.

 The TAG refers to this document in its April 2004 Finding [Internet Media Type registration, consistency of use](https://www.w3.org/2001/tag/2004/0430-mime):

-> W3C Working Groups engaged in defining a format follow How to Register a Media Type with IANAto register an Internet Media Type (defined in [\[RFC2046\]](https://datatracker.ietf.org/doc/html/rfc2046)) for the format.
+> W3C Working Groups engaged in defining a format follow How to Register a Media Type with IANA to register an Internet Media Type (defined in [\[RFC2046\]](https://datatracker.ietf.org/doc/html/rfc2046)) for the format.

 ## Registration process

 This procedure is based on [Media Type Specifications and Registration Procedures](https://datatracker.ietf.org/doc/html/rfc6838).

 *Note:* Once a media type has been published by the IANA, the owner may request a change to its definition.
 The same procedure that would be appropriate for the original registration request is used to process a change request.
-See also [Section 5.5, Change Procedures](https://datatracker.ietf.org/doc/html/rfc6838/#section-5.5).
+See also [Section 5.5, Change Procedures](https://datatracker.ietf.org/doc/html/rfc6838/#section-5.5) in RFC 6838.

 1. Draft a proposal for the Media Type registration as a normative part of your specification, following the instructions in [Media Type Specifications and Registration Procedures](https://datatracker.ietf.org/doc/html/rfc6838), section 4, and the template in section 10.
 Make sure that this part of the specification is readable on its own, without the context of the specification.
 For Additional Media Type Structured Syntax Suffixes, such as `+xml` or `+json`, see [RFC 6839](https://datatracker.ietf.org/doc/html/rfc6839) and [RFC 7303](https://datatracker.ietf.org/doc/html/rfc7303) requirements and section [4.5.7 Media types for XML](https://www.w3.org/TR/webarch/#xml-media-types) of the [World Wide Web Architecture](https://www.w3.org/TR/webarch/) as well.
 In the introduction to the relevant section, say that this registration is for community review and will be submitted to the IESG for review, approval, and registration with IANA.
 1. One to two months prior to Candidate Recommendation: Send an email to the mailing list [media-types@iana.org](mailto:media-types@iana.org) asking for comments on the Media Type section of your specification: